kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/03-import-export.md

 export default myDefault;
 ```

-Exercise
+## Exercise
-Modify `math.js` use a default export instead of a named export which is a function that adds those two numbers together.
-Remember to change how you load in the default value in `server/main.js`
+* Modify `math.js` use a default export instead of a named export which is a function that adds those two numbers together
+* Remember to change how you load in the default value in `server/main.js`

-After trying it out remember to check the Terminal because the output will be coming from the server
+* After trying it out remember to check the Terminal because the output will be coming from the server